Alerts management¶

 From this view, you will typically:

-You can also use the "focus mode" by selecting a more precise time frame directly in the timeserie (6).
+You can also use the "focus mode" by selecting a more precise time frame directly in the timeseries (6).

 The rule definition view shows all parameters the rule has been based upon.